Skip to content

 • The candidate’s IP address, name, contact details and other information related to a recruitment provided by a candidate through the Digia recruitment bot on Digia’s website.

-7. Regular data sources
+7. Regular sources of information

-Digia does not disclose or transfer the personal data collected in connection with recruitment outside the EU or the EEA.
-However, the TalentAdore service includes certain features and functions that are partly or fully provided by a service provider established outside the EU or the EEA.
-Therefore, it is possible that the candidate’s personal data is processed outside the EU or the EEA when these features and functions of the TalentAdore service are used.
-Such service providers are subcontractors of Digia’s partner TalentAdore Ltd. Digia has obligated TalentAdore Ltd to implement the appropriate safeguards for the data transfers of its subcontractors and ensured that these have been implemented.
+Digia itself does not disclose or transfer personal data collected during the recruitment process outside the EU or EEA.
+However, the TalentAdore service includes features and functionalities that are produced in whole or in part by a service provider located outside the EU or EEA.
+Therefore, when using such features or functionalities of the TalentAdore service, it is possible that candidate information may also be processed from outside the EU or EEA.
+Such service providers act as subcontractors for Digia’s partner, TalentAdore Oy.
+Digia has obligated TalentAdore Oy to establish appropriate data transfer protection mechanisms with its subcontractors and has verified that this has been done.

-9. Data protection principles
+9. Data Protection Principles

 10. Rights of data subjects